 Application Description

-This project implements a workflow for parallel deep learning to predict the 2m temperature based on one master student master thesis in JSC.
+This project implements a workflow for parallel deep learning to predict the 2m temperature based on a master's thesis in JSC.

-The study focuses on applying data-driven deep learning methodologies to the field of weather forecasting, specifically air temperature over Europe.
-A future frame prediction model from the computer vision field is trained with the three input variables air temperature, surface pressure, and the 500 hPa geopotential in order to predict the air temperature itself.
+The study focuses on applying data-driven deep learning methodologies to the field of weather forecasting, specifically for air temperature over Europe.
+A future frame prediction model from the computer vision field is trained with the three input variables -- air temperature, surface pressure, and the 500 hPa geopotential -- in order to predict the air temperature itself.
 Future frame prediction models generate the next frame(s) from a given number of preceding frames.

-The workflow consists of a sequence of steps (Data Extraction, Data Preprocessing, Training and Data Postprocess) to implement video prediction, and in each step try to Parallel for accelerating the whole prediction process.
+The workflow consists of a sequence of steps (Data Extraction, Data Preprocessing, Training and Data Postprocess) to implement video prediction, and in each step tries to perform the whole prediction process in parallel.

 Containerisation Approach

-Setting up a container individually in 3 different machines (1 Mac and 2 Linux)

-We have decided to containerizing two 2 tasks, both different parts of the Workflow for frame prediction.
-1. training and 2. pyStager

-Bing and Jan will work on Task 1 and Amirpasha will work on Task 2.
+We have decided to set up a container on 3 different machines (1 Mac and 2 Linux) and to containerize two tasks, both different parts of the Workflow for frame prediction: 1. training and 2. pyStager.
+Bing and Jan worked on Task 1 and Amirpasha worked on Task 2.

-Explain the starting point (e.g., CPU-code compiled with XXX compiler, GPU access using CUDA, etc)

-Shortly describe the test case that verifies the code is functioning correctly

-Steps you made porting the code to a Docker container (e.g., which components ported)

-OPTIONAL Performance profile of the code running natively and from a container, e.g., speedup graph.

 Day 1 (03/12/2019) Summary

-After the break, we are starting a docker-file for each of the tasks.

-Starting a Dockerfile for the Task1 and Task 2, by building a base.
-We have created the docker-file based on the need of the project.
+After the break, we started a docker-file for the Task1 and Task 2, by building a base.
+We have created the docker-file based on the needs of the project.

 Task 1:

-After setting up Docker on all machines and getting familiar with its usage we tried to cointainerize our Python application.
+After setting up Docker on all machines and getting familiar with its usage, we tried to cointainerize our Python application.

-As we are using Tensorflow, Keras and Horovod for the Python script we used a pretty complete base image already including Horovod and all its dependencies.
-We built the container image with
+As we use Tensorflow, Keras and Horovod for the Python scripts, we used a pretty complete base image already including Horovod and all its dependencies.
+We built the container image with:

 docker build -t wfppdl/parallel_training:v1.0 -f ../docker/Dockerfile_parallel ../docker